chrismonit/feedforward-heart-disease/cleveland/README.md

 | slope     | Slope of the peak exercise ST segment | chi2   |     45.7846 | 0       | 0       | Yes            |
 | thal      | Thallium scan result                  | chi2   |     82.6846 | 0       | 0       | Yes            |

-We concluded there is significant discriminatory signal among some features which may be useful for CHD classification.
+We concluded there is significant discriminatory signal among the majority of features which may be useful for CHD classification.

 Computing Kendall's rank correlation coefficient between features (with categorical features transformed to quantative using one hot encoding), showed there is not an overwhelmingly strong correlation between any of the features: